Jerry-Master/GranaData/_drafts/vibe-coding-2.md

 * Total knowledge workers' [compensation is 50T$](https://github.com/danielmiessler/Substrate/blob/main/Data/Knowledge-Worker-Global-Salaries/knowledge-worker-compensation-data.md){:target="_blank"}.
 * Total developers' compensation is 3.2T$.
 I am assuming an average salary of [70K$ / year](https://www.birjob.com/blog/developer-salaries-global){:target="_blank"}.
 * The bill for knowledge workers is an average of 380$ / month.
 This is based on the previous image.
-* The bill for developers is capped at 1500$ / month.
-This based on Uber monthly cap.
+* The bill for developers is around 1500$ / month.
+This is based on Uber monthly cap.
 * Developers productivity is increased by 30% and for the rest of knowledge workers is increased by 6%.
 * A well established company that is no longer growing astronomically and is considered a value stock has a [PE ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp){:target="_blank"} between 10 and 20.
 * All AI company's valuations add up to 7 trillion dollars, that is, seven one trillion dollar companies.